DENITA BENYSHEK

 Acrylic, gouache, watercolor, ink, archival pigment ink, on cotton rag paper.

 Suddenly, the warm glow of inspiration filled me.
 I began integrating traditional drawing and painting with photography and digital art.
 I began making radiant, symmetrical designs, using detail photographs of drawings and watercolors of the garden.
 I enhance the archival pigment ink prints with layers of acrylics, ink, graphite, watercolor, gouache, soft pastel, and oil pastel.
-Each resulting artwork is unique.
+Each artwork is unique, representing the spirit of nature, providing access to a radiant, mystical, inspirited world.

 Denita Benyshek, The Path Between the Worlds, work in process.